whunt1965/BraggingRights/README.md

 # BraggingRights
 BraggingRights is an application leveraging the capabilities of the Tweepy Twitter API library and the Google NLP API to allow users to produce ranked lists of Twitter handles by retrieving real tweets tagging these handles and running sentiment analysis on the tweets.
 Users can select a set of pre-defined programs/lists of Twitter handles or run their own custom searches.
-The application then produces a ranked list of the queried handles (with scores assigned based on sentiment analysis and magnitude) as well as the most positive and most negative tweets for each handle.
+The application then produces a ranked list of the queried handles (with scores assigned based on sentiment analysis) as well as the most positive and most negative tweets for each handle.

 ## Overview
 Although it may only be played in the fall, for real fans, college football is a year-round topic of conversation.
 So why should bragging rights be limited to just during the season?
 And moreover, shouldn’t we be able to brag not only about how our team is performing on the field, but also about the strength of our fanbase and the support of our coaches?